starfrich/cryptletter/packages/fhevm-sdk/README.md

 - Safari 15+
 - Edge 90+

-## Contribution

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ## License

 This project is licensed under the **BSD-3-Clause-Clear License**.
 See the [LICENSE](LICENSE) file for details.